 Choosing the Best Dates:

-Be sure when you purchase dates that you purchase non-sulphured dried fruit, since sulphered varieties contain chemicals to create a perfect color that doesn’t change overtime, but that can also cause a negative reaction and don’t taste as fresh.
+Be sure when you purchase dates that you purchase non-sulfured dried fruit, since sulfured varieties contain chemicals to create a perfect color that doesn’t change over time, but that can also cause a negative reaction and don’t taste as fresh.
 Always go with organic when possible, no matter which date variety you choose.
 These are usually available cheapest in the produce department or the bulk department instead of on the aisles with other dried fruits.
-Typically, Medjool dates tend to be the most popular since they’re large, plump and soft, and will work well in most any recipe you choose.
+Typically, Medjool dates tend to be the most popular since they’re large, plump and soft, and will work well in almost any recipe you choose.

 Did we miss something here?
 What do you like to do with dates (the fruit of course!)?